johnlinvc/mlir-dialect-ruby/ext/standalone/README.md

 # An out-of-tree MLIR dialect

-This is an example of an out-of-tree [MLIR](https://mlir.llvm.org/) dialect along with a standalone `opt`-like tool to operate on that dialect.
+This is an example of an out-of-tree [MLIR](https://mlir.llvm.org/) dialect along with a ruby `opt`-like tool to operate on that dialect.

 ## Building - Component Build